digitalurban/THE/README.md

 rsstomqtt.py - fetches an rss news feed, reads the latest headline and publishes to the mqtt topic

-clientrawmqttwd.py - fetches the feed from Weather Display and converts the data into text to publish
+clientrawmqttwd.py - fetches the feed from Weather Display and converts the data into text to publish - if you have your own personal weather station

+or

+darkskytomqtt.py - fetches the weather from Dark Sky, converts the wind bearing into text and publishes to your MQTT feed

 Main script to run the eink display and show mqtt feeds: